luiul/codility_python/README.md

 ### 2.8.
 PermCheck

-Find out if the array is a permutation of length N:
+Find out if the array is a permutation of length N.

 ```python
 def solution(A):